code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-example.md

 <img src="{{ site.url }}/assets/images/spring-batch/spring-batch-hello-world-initializr.png" alt="spring batch hello world initializr">

 Click <var>Generate Project</var> to generate and download the Spring Boot project template.
-At the root of the project you'll find a <var>pom.xml</var> file which is the XML representation of the Maven project.
+At the root of the project, you'll find a <var>pom.xml</var> file which is the XML representation of the Maven project.

 The generated project contains [Spring Boot Starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-starters){:target="_blank"} that manage the different Spring dependencies.